-The 23 month full-time curriculum has been designed to assist students in developing and mastering basic clinical competencies and theoretical concepts of current radiography practice.
+The 23-month full-time curriculum has been designed to assist students in developing and mastering basic clinical competencies and theoretical concepts of current radiography practice.
 Graduates receive an Associate in Science degree in Radiologic Technology and are eligible to sit for the national examination given by the American Registry of Radiologic Technologists.
 The American Registry of Radiologic Technologists certification is recognized throughout the country.
 The Radiography program is fully accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.
 Telephone (313) 704-5300. www.JRCERT.org

 Admission to this program is limited.
 All program requirements must be met before a student is eligible for admission.
 One class per year is accepted.
 Seats are allotted to qualified students on a first qualified/first served basis.

 Application packets are available from the Health Programs Admissions Office (484-2210) on the Warrington Campus or the Pensacola State College website at www.pensacolastate.edu/healthprograms.

-Minimum requirements for eligibility to the program include high school diploma or GED and satisfactory scores on the Algebra Test for Health Programs, the Math Test for Health Programs, and all five subsections of the Teat of Essential Academic Skills V for Allied Health (TEAS V AH.
+Minimum requirements for eligibility to the program include high school diploma or GED and satisfactory scores on all five subsections of the Teat of Essential Academic Skills V for Allied Health (TEAS V AH).

 When a student completes all sections of the application process and meets minimum criteria, they will be provisionally accepted into the program and assigned a seat in the next available class.
 Therefore, it is important to complete the application, testing and transcript acquisition process as soon as possible.
 The student will be notified of their provisional acceptance in a timely manner.
 Final admission into the program is contingent upon submission of satisfactory physical examination/immunization forms, drug screen and criminal background check.